Mike Nolan (singer): Later Bucks Fizz

 In 1997, Nolan was contacted by former Dollar singer David Van Day, with a view to forming a rival version of Bucks Fizz.
 Nolan agreed and the band began to tour.
 A year later, they released a single and recorded an album of old Bucks Fizz hits.
 Former bandmate, G was unhappy with the competition and threatened to sue Van Day, while Bucks Fizz fans were almost universal in their derision of the new recordings.
 The group continued for a few years until Nolan too became unhappy with the situation and quit in 2001.
 He also filed a lawsuit against Van Day for unpaid earnings, and although he won the case, he received no payout as Van Day declared himself bankrupt.

 In 2004, Nolan along with Baker, G and another later member of Bucks Fizz, Shelley Preston reformed for a one-off series of shows on the 80s revival Here and Now Tour.
 Following this, Nolan was keen to continue and so along with Baker and Preston, they formed a three-piece version of the group, officially called The Original Bucks Fizz.
 Nolan continued to perform with original Bucks Fizz members Cheryl Baker and Jay Aston under the name The Fizz.
 Mike Nolan released his first solo album in early 2013 entitled In My Life.
 He has since recorded a second album.
 The Fizz undertook an extensive UK tour throughout 2015.

 In 2017, The Fizz released their first album in many years under the new name, The F–Z of Pop, which reached the Top 30 in the UK charts. in 2018, the band released Christmas with the Fizz, followed by Smoke & Mirrors in 2018 and Everything Under the Sun in 2022.

 On 5 May 2024, Nolan announced his departure from The Fizz.
 Mike Nolan told Michael Ball on BBC Radio 2, "I have decided to go, to leave.
 I've been thinking about it for a long long, long time and I just thought: 'this is the time to do it".
 Nolan also cited the long travelling having taken its toll on him over the past 43 years.
 He would continue to perform with The Fizz until the end of the year, including a gig at London's O2 Indigo in June.

 Other activities

 Outside of the group, Nolan is a staunch supporter of the charity HeadFirst, which was set up as a result of the 1984 coach crash and specifically Nolan's head injuries.
 His support for this charity also incorporates The Mike Nolan Brain Damage Fund, which was co-created by fellow member Baker.
 Both continue to raise money for the charity.
-Other activities outside of Bucks Fizz include appearing on stage in a number of pantomimes.
+Other activities outside of Bucks Fizz include appearing on stage in a number of pantomimes, starring Adam Button.